belliott15/city-builder-from-scratch/README.md

 Events . . .
 Select from at least three dropdowns (i.e. waterfront, skyline, castle) with at least three options each	2 Three images displayed on the page.
 On choosing an option from the dropdown and see the change reflected in the UI with a new images (https://pixabay.com/ is a good source for free images)	2
-When submitting a slogan, add it to an array of slogans, clear the current DOM's list of slogans, and list all slogans a p tags in the DOM	4
+When submitting a slogan, add it to an array of slogans, clear the current DOM's list of slogans, and list all slogans as p tags in the DOM	4
 See displayed how many times each dropdown has been changed in the current session.
 Should report on all 3 dropdowns in the same div	4
 Functions
 IMPURE: displayCountStats() : attaches a string to the DOM describing how many times each dropdown has been changed	3